 The Teretosi

-The teretosi are one of the native species of Reinao.
-Despite their home in the land of chaos, teretosi tend to live life to the fullest.
-Their supernatural luck and speed are all that keep this hardy species from the edge of disaster.
+The teretosi are native to the land of Reinao and are the children of Reshwal.
+In spite of their birth in the land of chaos, the teretosi manage to live life to the fullest.
+The gift of supernatural luck and immense speed are all that keep this hardy species from the edge of disaster.

 Biology